informalsystems/hermes/guide/src/advanced/troubleshooting/profiling.md

 JSON format in a file named `hermes-YYYY-MM-DD-HHMMSS-prof.json`, in the directory specified in the `PROFILING_DIR` env variable, or the current directory otherwise.

+> __NOTE__: Outputting profiling information in JSON format in a file is only available for the `hermes start` command.
+> This debug option won't do anything with the other CLIs.

 ```json
 {"name":"fetch_node_info","src_chain":"ibc-0","elapsed":6}
 {"name":"chain_status","src_chain":"ibc-0","elapsed":12}